 A NEW MAKING AND LEARNING SPACE

 The museum’s Josephine Adele Ford Center for Creativity—named for the St. Paul woman who ran 3 to 7 Playways, a company that created play and teaching materials for preschoolers—also opens with the M in December.
 The M began as a school of art, and the museum is reviving that legacy with 4,000 square feet devoted to arts education.
 The new M will offer a variety of studio classes, led by local artists at the top of their game and geared for adult learners including: drawing, oil painting, Hmong embroidery, rope-stitch jewelry, weaving, ceramic Mesoamerican flute-making, and more.
 Instructors include local artists at the top of their game: Xilam Balam, Leslie Barlow, Suzanne Thao, Maggie Thompson, Megan Vossler, and others.
 The M will also offer summer youth workshops in 2019.

 About the Minnesota Museum of American Art

 The Minnesota Museum of American Art is one of the oldest visual arts organizations in Minnesota, with roots stretching back to the 19th century.
-Based in St. Paul, the M currently holds more than 4,500 artworks that showcase the unique voices of American artists, guided by the belief that art should reflect the constantly shifting landscape that defines the American experience.
+Based in St. Paul, the M currently holds more than 5,000 artworks that showcase the unique voices of American artists, guided by the belief that art should reflect the constantly shifting landscape that defines the American experience.
 The new M opened in December 2018 with16,000 square feet of exhibition, learning, and gathering spaces.
 In 2020, the museum will expand further with the opening of its permanent collection galleries.
 Upon completion of this second phase of construction, the new M will cover 36,000 square feet of space on the first floor of the Pioneer Endicott.